A Park City Local

 I grew up with Trailside Bike Bike Park in Park City, Utah – right out my backdoor.
 I’ve spent many evenings here chasing around a whole crew of boys that I raced and rode with all the time.
-There is no doubt that this little group has been influential in helping me become the rider I am today, but there has been something special about the empowerment that I have experienced being surrounded by my Clif Pro Teammate’s passion, support, and capability.
+There is no doubt that this little group has been influential in helping me become the rider I am today.
+However, there has been something special about the empowerment that I have experienced being surrounded by my Clif Pro Teammate’s passion, support, and capability.
 As time has gone by, my development as a mountain bike racer has progressed just as the park has also developed.
-From a student at Trailside elementary to a young woman that has had the opportunity to chase my dreams and travel the world racing mountain bikes with seven powerful female mountain bikers on the Clif Pro Team.
+From a student at Trailside elementary to a young woman that has had the opportunity to chase my dreams.
+Traveling the world and racing mountain bikes with seven powerful female mountain bikers on the Clif Pro Team has been amazing.

 Recently, I was able to lend a helping hand for a couple days at the Little Bellas Spring Session.
-If you haven’t heard about Little Bellas, it’s a program that mentors and empowers girls ages seven through thirteen through the sport of mountain biking.
+Little Bellas is a program that mentors and empowers girls ages seven through thirteen through the sport of mountain biking.
 This incredible program began in Vermont as a result of the passion and vision of Sabra and Lea Davison.
 I was a junior mentor two years ago when the Park City chapter was just getting started in 2016.
 The excitement, creativity, and community building of the program blew me away even then.
 To be reminded of this once again and to see how much the Little Bellas program has flourished in my hometown was really special for me.

-As I chased the girls all over the trails, I was able to witness their smiles as they conquered a new challenge; the joy that they shared with their peers; their growth in appreciation for the outdoors and its beauty.
+As I chased the girls all over the trails, I was able to witness some amazing things.
+I saw their smiles as they conquered a new challenge.
+I witnessed the joy that they shared with their peers.
+And I noticed their appreciation for the outdoors and its beauty.
 On one ride, right outside the bike park, there were lots of little rock sections throughout our route.
 At first, a few of the girls shouted “I hate rocks!” as they stiffly bounced over the rocky terrain.
-From then on, we made these rock sections a fun new challenge by giving the girls a positive outlook on these aspects of the trail.
+From then on, we made these rock sections a fun new challenge.
+We gave the girls a positive outlook on these aspects of the trail.
 Each time there was another section, I would remind them to keep their arms and knees bent, their eyes up, and to be confident in their abilities.

-They became more and more excited about conquering their fears and giving their best effort every time they came across a rougher portion of the trail.
+They became more and more excited about conquering their fears.
+And started giving their best effort every time they came across a rougher portion of the trail.
 Soon they were shouting “Look rocks!” and then rolling out of the section with smiles on their faces.
-When all the riders would re-group again, they would discuss the section, congratulating each other or giggling together as one tells a story about their miraculous save from almost falling over.
-By going on these little mountain bike adventures, everyone was able to build from their achievements by working through similar challenges as one.
+When all the riders would re-group again, they would discuss the section.
+We would congratulate each other or giggle together as one tells a story about their miraculous save from almost falling over.
+By going on these little mountain bike adventures, everyone was able to build from their achievements.

 About the author, Haley Batten

 I am a professional mountain bike racer from Park City, Utah.
 Biking has always been a very important aspect of my family’s life.
-My parents would bring my younger brother and I on incredible trips to explore and commute by bike, all over the U.S. and in Europe.
-I learned to appreciate the joy and freedom that mountain biking provides, and soon riding and racing became one of my greatest passions.
+My parents would bring my younger brother and I on incredible trips to explore and commute by bike.
+We traveled all over the U.S. and in Europe.
+I learned to appreciate the joy and freedom that mountain biking provides.
+Soon riding and racing became one of my greatest passions.
 Now, at 19 years old, I have had the opportunity to travel all over the world to chase my dreams.
 Along the way I have met amazing people and received so much support from my community.
 I am currently attending Quest University in Squamish, Canada and am really enjoying the new experiences and challenges of balancing being a student and an athlete.

 Haley would like thank her sponsors…